Assistant Professor -Sociocultural Anthropology

 2014.
 The Art of Not Governing Port-au-Prince.
 Social and Economic Studies 63(2): 97–123.

 2013.
 The Ontology of Freedom: The Unthinkable Miracle of Haiti.
 Journal of Haitian Studies 19(2): 54–74.

 2013.
 Thinking with Others: Savage Thoughts about Anthropology and the West.
 Small Axe 42: 166–181.

 2013.
 The Politics of Emergency.
 Reviews in Anthropology 42(2): 85¬–101.

 2013.
 Rethinking the Haitian Crisis.
 In The Idea of Haiti: History, Development and the Creation of New Narratives, Millery Polyné, ed.
 University of Minnesota Press, pp. 27–49.

 2010.
 Phantom Power: Notes on Provisionality in Haiti.
 In Anthropology and Global Counterinsurgency.
 John D. Kelly, Beatrice Jauregui, Sean T. Mitchell, and Jeremy Walton eds.
 Chicago: University of Chicago Press, pp. 39-51.

 2004.
 Master of the Wood: Moral Authority and Political Imaginaries in Haiti.
 PoLAR: The Political and Legal Anthropology Review.
 27(2): 1–19.

-In Fall 2018, I will be teaching two courses:
+In Fall 2019, I will be teaching the following courses: